sergi-s/Special-Topics-in-Artificial-Intelligence/assignment-5/README.md

 # Reinforcement Learning (RL) Algorithm

-In this assignment implements a Reinforcement Learning (RL) algorithm for solving problems in a specified environment.
+In this assignment we implemented a Reinforcement Learning (RL) algorithm for solving problems in a specified environment.
 Here are the key points about this code:

 - **Environment:** The RL algorithm interacts with an environment, represented by a grid or map.
 The environment provides information about the current state, possible actions, rewards, and transitions.